 In an ACES study, a criterion means a measure of student success that can be used to validate your admission or placement policies.
 The standard criterion for an ACES SAT placement validity study is an end-of-course grade in a specific college course.
 We recommend that you choose the course into which you place your students rather than the course out of which you will place students.

 A predictor means a measure that you’re using to make your decisions and whose effectiveness you want to analyze.
-The standard predictors for an ACES SAT placement validity study are SAT and/or SAT Subject Test scores.
+The standard predictor for an ACES SAT placement validity study is at least one SAT score.
 You can also add additional predictors such as your own institution’s placement tests to the study.

 Submitting Your Student Data